-The story is Wright and Kleiman developed Bitcoin together and mined the first 1.1 million tokens, which were worth £10 billion when Kleiman died in 2013.
+The story is that Wright and Kleiman developed Bitcoin together and mined the first 1.1 million tokens worth £10 billion when Kleiman died in 2013.

 His estate argues Wright forged Kleiman’s signature to change the ownership of the Bitcoin hoard in his favour.

 The court has ordered Wright to hand over an inventory of any Bitcoin he mined between 2009 and Kleiman’s death in 2013, which he has done.
 However, the document was sealed away from the public gaze by a judge.